 Prospective Graduate Students

 Students who are interested in working with Dr. Hohman should initially contact him via email@example.com to determine if there are openings in the lab.
-Full application to the department and graduate school are required for admission into the program and lab.
+Full application to the department and graduate school is required for admission into the program and lab.
 Please refer to the instructions on the Department of Psychological Sciences application page for complete information.

 Abrams, D., & Hogg, M. A. (2010).
 Social identity and self-categorization.
 In J. F. Dovidio, M. Hewstone, P. Glick & V. M. Esses (Eds.), The SAGE handbook of prejudice, stereotyping and discrimination (pp. 179-193).
 London: SAGE. doi:10.4135/9781446200919.n11